Former Roycemore School building

-The former Roycemore School building is a Northwestern University building that is included on the National Register of Historic Places.
+The former Roycemore School building is a Northwestern University building in Evanston, Illinois, United States, that is included on the National Register of Historic Places.
 The structure had formerly housed the Roycemore School for nearly a century, from its 1915 opening until 2012.

 History

 Roycemore School was founded in 1915 as an all-girls school.
 It became co-ed in 1962.
 The former Roycemore School building was placed on the National Register of Historic Places in 1987.

 Architectural Style

 The National Register of Historic Places Nomination Form identifies the two architecture firms that were involved in the design and realization of Roycemore’s signature school buildings.
 It says that architect Lawrence Buck designed the buildings, with the firm of Talmadge & Watson involved as associated architects.
 Thomas Eddy Tallmadge is identified as the lead representative for his firm.

 In discussing the style and importance of the buildings in Section 8 of the form, the NRHP nomination says;

 “Roycemore School is of considerable architectural significance because it is one of only two examples known to exist in the Midwest of an educational building designed according to the principles evolved by such famous early modern architects in England as Charles Voysey and M. H. Baillie Scott.
 As such it eschews the accoutrements of the historic styles and emphasizes instead the stern virtues of simplicity of form and honesty of expression that gave sustenance to the English progressive movement from Pugin through Eastlake to Morris and Voysey....”